 - Avoiding or minimizing heavy lifting

-- Weigh loss to reduce disc load
+- Weight loss to reduce disc load

-For More Help:
+For More Help with DDD: